megakid/WilliamGodfreeCoUk/index.md

 Amongst his compositions are several suites for school orchestra, song-cycles, stage-musicals, and chamber works.

-He plays with the jazz band Add Hock and performs in cabaret with Hampshire MP Michael Mates.
+For some years he played with the jazz band Add Hock and performs in cabaret with Hampshire MP Michael Mates.